 Suspect in Colorado LGBTQ nightclub massacre is charged with 305 counts, including murder and hate crimes

-The suspect in last month’s deadly rampage at a Colorado LGBTQ nightclub was charged Tuesday with 305 criminal counts in a case that will have a “voluminous” amount of evidence, prosecutors said.
+The suspect in last month's deadly rampage at a Colorado LGBTQ nightclub was charged Tuesday with 305 criminal counts in what could be the most heavily prosecuted murder case in state history, authorities said.

+The charges filed against Anderson Lee Aldrich include first-degree murder, attempted first-degree murder, first- and second-degree assault and bias-motivated crimes, District Attorney Michael Allen told the court.

 Lawyers on both sides asked the judge to schedule Aldrich's preliminary hearing for May.